 Just 4km south of the centre of town, it’s easily accessible, with a carpark at the southern end of the beach and a short staircase down to the sand.
 Plus the surrounding cliffs keep dogs safe from the main road passing by.

 Just long enough for a decent off-leash walk or play, the waters are partially sheltered, but can still be a little rough depending on the wind.
+Look out for the recently added stick and ball library!

 Find more dog-friendly things to do in Port Macquarie